Shashwat-Akhilesh-Shukla/Synaptic-Hub-1.0/README.md

    - import libraries like Tensorflow and Keras for building neural nets.

 2. **Data Preprocessing:**
-   -preprocess the data to get it into a format which is suitable for training neural nets.
+   - preprocess the data to get it into a format which is suitable for training neural nets.

 3. **Build the Model:**
    - use Tensorflow and Keras to build the model. add the required number of layers and required activation functions.